lvunie/piwik_research/note/userAdmin.md

-####Goal: development a php script that can add new "User" and "Website" as piwik administer
+####Goal: create code to manage "User" and "Website" as piwik administer.
 more info:
 	piwik user management: (http://piwik.org/docs/manage-users)
 	Analytics Web API :    (http://piwik.org/docs/analytics-api/)

-####Detail and Functions in the script will include:
+#####Detail and Functions in the script might include:
--1.
-New piwik user creation
+1. New piwik user creation
--2.
-Piwik user account management (add,edit,delete)
+2. Piwik user account management (add,edit,delete)
--3.
-Superuser can assign administration authority to lower user
+3. Superuser can assign administration authority to lower user
--4.
-Tracking website management (add, edit, delete )
+4. Tracking website management (add, edit, delete )
--5.
-Other website setting option
+5. Other website setting option
--6. "user" associate "website", with permission to view data, information
+6. "user" associate "website", with permission to view data, information
--7.  ...more?
+7.  ...more?

 **Attention: when each website added, need to generate tracking code for new website